ritesh-bca/LOGIN-FORM/README.md

 # LOGIN-FORM
-Hello everyone, this is an animated stylish login form, and it's my own design 💻😎
+Hello everyone, this is an animated stylish login form, and it's my own design 💻😎🎯 AUTHOR = Ritesh Tiwari